 Gusung Island also has a beautiful coral garden and underwater landscape which are perfect for photo shootings.
 With an average depth about 5 - 20 m, the bottom of the sea around here is covered with sand, corals and rocks.
 You can find a huge variety of coral reef fishes in this area, such as Butterfly, Cardinal, Angel, Grouper, Damselfish, Anthias, Batfish, Wrasse, Parrot, Surgeon, Trigger, Box, Puffer, Porcupine and many more.
 All of those marine creatures create a busy underwater city life.
 Occasionally, you will also see manta ray, eagle ray and sea turtles passing by.
 Diving in Pasi Island is very suitable for beginner divers due to the weak current and low depth of sea.
 At the drop off, you can find some large pelagic such as Trevallies, Snapper, Fusiliers, Sweetlips, Tuna and Spanish Mackerel.
 Bottom dwellers like Gobies, Moray, Leaf fish, Scorpion, Flathead and Blennies are also can be seen around here.
 However, this drop off diving site is for experienced divers only as the currents are strong most of the time.

-Bahuluang Island or Pulau Bahuluang is one of the remote small islands, overlooking the sea of Flores Island and is rarely visited, it offers a beautiful and spectacular white sandy beaches with clear crystal water, located at the west coast of Selayar Island.
+Bahuluang Island or Pulau Bahuluang is one of the remote small islands, overlooking the sea of Flores Island and is rarely visited, it offers many beautiful and spectacular white sandy beaches with clear crystal water, located at the west coast of Selayar Island.

 This is a white sand beach along about 300 m with the fascination of Selayar Island Resort.
 It has very beautiful underwater scenery and suitable for marine activities such as Diving, Snorkeling and Sunbathing, the sunset also can be view from this beach.
 Baloiya Beach can be reach in about 20 minute drive from Benteng City.